 You’ve heard of workers’ compensation.
 You may even have had employees who needed it when they were injured at work.
 But there is also a lot of misinformation about workers comp insurance in Florida that you might believe.

-Misinformation that could be preventing you from getting the best coverage or lead you to think you don’t need to carry workers compensation insurance at all.
+Misinformation that could be preventing you from getting high-quality coverage or lead you to think you don’t need to carry workers compensation insurance at all.

 As a Florida insurance agency, our goal is for all of our clients to have the right amount of workers’ comp coverage for their property, person, and business.
 And whether you work for or own a small business, you need to know the complete truth about Florida workers’ compensation insurance.

 Myth #1.
 “Workers’ comp insurance is too expensive.”

 For some reason, too many business owners think of workers’ comp insurance as a luxury.
 But this type of thinking can lead to disastrous results for their business.

 For one thing, if your business is among those that are required by Florida state law to carry workers’ comp insurance, you will be faced with a Stop-Work Order and have to pay a fine if you are found to be in violation of the law.

 In many cases, the penalty plus the amount of lost income is much more than the cost of paying your premiums.
 In addition to these penalties, you will also have to pay out of pocket if any employees injure themselves on the job.